Skip to content

 Evaluation

-• smear: teardrop shaped RBCs (dacrocytes)
+• Smear: teardrop shaped RBCs (dacrocytes)

 • Bone marrow biopsy: “dry tap” due to extensive reticulin and/or collagen fibrosis mutually exclusive mutations in JAK2, MPL, or CALR